 About

-K Bava Architects is a design-focused studio in London.
+K Bava Architects is a design-focused architectural studio in London, established in 2018.

 IMAG2892 copy copy.jpg